 Most Husky Pitbull mixes are medium to large dogs, who weigh about 40 to 60 pounds.
 They can exhibit the light build of Huskies or the barrel-chested build of Pit Bulls – it just depends on which parent breed they favor.

 Similarly, they can be covered in long or short hair, depending on whether they exhibit more Pit Bull or Husky traits.
 However, short hair appears to be more common than long hair in these dogs.
 Most Pitskies are clad in a variety of brown, white, gray and black colors, but some individuals are unicolored.

-Pit-Bull-Siberian-Husky mixes can exhibit a range of personality types, but most do have a few things in common.
+Pit Bull Siberian Husky mixes can exhibit a range of temperament types, but most do have a few things in common.
 For example, Pitskies are almost always very playful, high-energy dogs.

 Because they’re the product of two different dog breeds, Pitskies enjoy the benefits of something called hybrid vigor.
 This essentially means that because they are the product of two very different gene pools, they aren’t as likely to suffer from some of the diseases and problems that many purebred dogs are.